Alexr16/Hotel-agent-back-end/README.md

 - Make sure that your PostgreSQL server is running and that you can establish a connection with the database.
 - Execute `rails db:create` to create the database.
 - Execute `rails db:migrate` to migrate the database.
+- Execute `rails db:seed` to migrate the database.
 - Run `rails s` to run the application.